AmmarMenda/mydotfiles/README.md

 >MODKEY + Z

 it will start the script

+this script shows wifi ssid battery status percentage and time remainig for discharging or dischagring and date

+the script uses iwconfig to get SSID of wifi it can be installed with

+>sudo pacman -S wireless_tools or apt-get install wireless_tools

+>iwconfig wlp2s0

+wlp2s0 is my wifi card name you will have to replace it with yours you can do it by doing ifconfig which is can be installed with

+>sudo pacman -S net-tools or apt-get install net-tools

+>ifconfig

+it will show list of network interfaces for me it was wlp2s0

+then replace the name of the interface in the script like this

+before
+>$(iwconfig (your network interface name)

+after
+>$(iwconfig wlp2s0)

 All these scripts and config files are very janky I will improve on these but I made this for newbies like me  who even though had many resources couldnt figure out how to do most of the stuff and had to learn on my own